-The new Sony UBP-X800M2 was released just days ago and we’ve spent some time giving the player a test drive.
+The new Sony UBP-X800M2 was released on May 11, 2019, and we spent some time giving the player a test drive.
 If you’re thinking about picking up the X800M2 here’s a hands-on review that can maybe help you decide.

 The Sony UBP-X800M2 is pretty much an updated X800 that fixes what the previous model lacked: HDR with Dolby Vision.
 This was an incredible oversight by Sony as even their cheaper X700 model supports Dolby Vision.
 We hope the new Sony X800M2 will also support HDR10+ which improves upon the HDR10 specification (although we don’t have any confidence it will, and the amount of HDR10+ content is extremely limited).

 The X800M2 retails for $299 which is $50 more than the X800 at $249.
 However, considering the X800M2 comes with two free 4k Blu-rays: Spider-Man: Into the Spider-Verse and Jumanji: Welcome To the Jungle that together are valued at about $40, the price almost equals out.
 The 2 free movies are only being offered for a limited time so order from Amazon or Best Buy while still in stock.
 [Update: The X800M2 is now priced $298 on Amazon.]

 The design, size, and weight of the X800M2 are exactly the same as the X800 (which followed the UHP-H1).
 It’s 17” wide by 2” tall with a depth of 10-½”.
 It’s a simple yet elegant design with a combination of rough matte black and smooth glossy finish.
 The Sony logo sits on the front left corner of what is a really wide disc tray.
 On the right, High-Res Audio, 4k/HDR and Ultra HD Blu-ray brand logos cover a USB port that can be accessed by flipping the front plate open.